 What we liked

 The GeekDesk v3 is the last JieCang frame to make our list.
-It was also the first JieCang frame we tested to include a traditional cross support, GeekDesk v3 is the third most stable standing desk we have tested.
+It was also the first JieCang frame we tested to include a traditional cross support.
 With the traditional cross support, the GeekDesk v3 was able to reduce any wobble until you reached 46”.
 Beyond this point, the motion was minimal and wouldn’t impact your work.
 The only stability issue we found was with the front to back rocking motion.
 It wasn’t until you reached 45” that this became bad enough to impact efficiency.

 Like the other JieCang products, the GeekDesk v3 has a large 26” adjustment range from 23” to 48.75” (no top).
 While the adjustment speed wasn’t the fast we tested at 1.34” per second, it was consistent with all of the load testings we performed on it.

 What we didn’t like

 Because the GeekDesk v3 is built on the JieCang frame, it does come with the same issues as all of the other products using a similar column.
 Over lubrication being the most noticeable, after just a short amount of the time columns began to turn white.

 The GeekDesk v3 also uses the older technology found in one of the older versions of JieCang’s control boxes.
 This same control box was used on a Jarvis desk we tested two years prior to receiving the GeekDesk v3.
 This box is larger than the most current version and had even more caulk used to hold components to the board.

 Cheap glides, exposed gears in the motors and over lubricated gears were also a major problem we found after opening the GeekDesk v3.
 After seeing four different versions of JieCang frames, we can safely assume all of their OEM frames look the same.